5 DIFFERENCES BETWEEN MEN AND WOMEN IN RELATIONSHIPS

 It’s no secret that men and women are different.
-But beyond the obvious physical disparities, many of us don’t realise just how much deeper our differences go.
+But beyond the obvious physical disparities, many of us don’t realize just how much deeper our differences go.

 Especially when it comes to relationships.